rticommunity/rticonnextdds-connector-py/docs/intro.rst

 RTI Connector
 ~~~~~~~~~~~~~

-Connector is a family of simplified APIs that allow publishing and subscribing
+*Connector* is a family of simplified APIs that allow publishing and subscribing
-to the Connext DDS Databus in other programming languages, such as Python
+to the Connext DDS Databus in programming languages such as Python and JavaScript.
-and JavaScript.

 In *Connector*, the DDS system is defined in XML.
 This includes the DDS entities
 and their data types and quality of service.
 Applications instantiate a